NurseGrid was acquired by HealthStream ($HSTM) in 2020.

 The NurseGrid platform created a community for nurses across the country as well as made quality products for nurse managers.
 In order to complement both of these goals, I gave both the logomark and wordmark an update and expanded on the brand messaging and visual direction.

-With no budget available, we needed imagery for marketing assets.
+With no real budget available, we needed imagery for marketing assets.
 To make things even more difficult, stock photos of nurses and the medical field in general leave a lot to be desired.
-With little other options available, I decided to rent an 5D MK2 with a few panel lights and put on my art director hat and shot our own stock photography in the training hospital at the nursing school of the University of Portland.
+With little other options available, I decided to rent an 5D MK2 with a few panel lights and shot our own stock photography in the training hospital at the nursing school of the University of Portland.

 The results were great and being able to shoot the shots myself, I was able to align the imagery very closely to the brand I led in creating.
 If I'm ever in the same situation, I will most definitely do it again.

 Creating a pleasant mobile experience worth talking about